theriny/Python-Get-Function/README.md

-# Python Tools
+# Python's Get Function

-# A blog of sorts where I document Python coding tools that I find interesting and useful.
+A couple of interesting use cases for Python's 'get' function.
+Check out the markdown file!